lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 event ValueReceived(address indexed sender, uint256 indexed value);
 ```

-MUST be fired when a native token transfer was received.
+MUST be emitted when a native token transfer was received.

 ## Rationale